martinellich/vaadin-jooq-template/README.md

     ./mvnw compile

-Then you can simply run the application with a database started by Testcontainers from your IDE using the `TestVjApplication`.
+Then you can run the application with a database started by Testcontainers from your IDE using the `TestVjApplication`.

 **Important:**
 This class uses the [Spring Boot Testcontainers support](https://spring.io/blog/2023/06/23/improved-testcontainers-support-in-spring-boot-3-1/), introduced with Spring Boot 3.1.